About Us

 The objective of the Humane Training Alliance is to assist in finding qualified animal professionals.
 We have created a searchable web directory to guide the public to skilled individuals who prioritize modern, ethical approaches to animal training and handling.
 Through outreach and education, we aim to simplify the search for qualified professionals that will foster the relationship between you and your companion.

-Our alliance includes dog trainers and behavior consultants who have gone through our screening process to ensure they meet our standards of excellence.
+Our alliance includes animal trainers and behavior consultants who have gone through our screening process to ensure they meet our standards of excellence.
 This includes a commitment to ongoing education and staying up-to-date on the latest research and methods in positive reinforcement training.

 Who we are